Azure/portaldocs/portal-sdk/generated/top-extensions-node-js-test-framework.md

 `tsc --version`

 If the version is incorrect, then you may need to install the correct version, adjust your path variables or directly call the correct version of `tsc.exe`.

+<a name="overview-partner-deployment-tests"></a>
+### Partner Deployment Tests
+The Azure portal team is building support for running internal partner's tests during a Portal deployment.
+It is currently in a limited preview for select internal partner teams.
+The internal documentation is available at [Partner Deployment Tests](https://eng.ms/docs/cloud-ai-platform/azure/azure-core-compute/bburns-team/azure-portal-ibizafx/azure-portal/testing/portal-partner-deployment-tests.md)

 <a name="overview-more-documentation-and-examples"></a>
 ### More Documentation and Examples